mingrammer/pyreportcard/README.md

 # Python Report Card
 > *Inspired by [Go Report Card](https://github.com/gojp/goreportcard)*

 A report card for your Python application.
-This inspects a python project is hosted on Github and analyze the source code quality (PEP8 and Pyflakes), existence of license file, test coverage, and some useful statistics of whole codebase.
+This inspects a python project is hosted on Github and analyze the source code quality (pep8, pyflakes and bandit etc.), existence of license file, test coverage (not fixed), and some useful statistics of whole codebase.
 Then shows its analysis results on web.

 You can see our planning for future versions in [here](https://github.com/mingrammer/pyreportcard/projects/1) too.